grrr-amsterdam/cookie-consent/README.md

 ### JavaScript utility library

 - No dependencies
-- Customizable cookie types (required, pre-checked)
+- Customizable cookie types (required, pre-checked, labeling)
-- Conditional script tags, iframes and elements based on cookie type consent
+- Conditional script tags, iframes and elements based on cookie consent and type

 Built with ❤️ by [GRRR](https://grrr.tech).